Bank of Ireland: Relationship with outsourcing companies

 The Bank has forged strong links with IT outsourcing companies since 2004 or earlier.
-On 1 November 2010 IBM won the $450M full scope outsource contract to manage BoI Group's Information Technology (IT) infrastructure services (e.g. mainframe, servers, desktops and print services) in a competitive bid against HP (the incumbent outsource provider) and HCL.
+On 1 November 2010, IBM won the $450M full scope outsource contract to manage BoI Group's Information Technology (IT) infrastructure services (e.g. mainframe, servers, desktops and print services) in a competitive bid against HP (the incumbent outsource provider) and HCL.
 This follows on from the Bank's natural expiration of its current agreement with HP, which was signed in 2004.

 Following a competitive bid process with a number of parties, IBM was selected for exclusive contract negotiations in July 2011.
 During the intervening period, an extensive due diligence phase has been undertaken and relevant regulatory approval has been granted.

-IBM will manage the Group's entire IT infrastructure, including desktop systems, servers, mainframes, local area networks and service desk.
+IBM will manage the group's entire IT infrastructure, including desktop systems, servers, mainframes, local area networks and service desk.
 Since then, BOI has given HCL a €30m Business Process Outsourcing contract and has selected them as strategic local resourcing partner in Ireland.
 In addition to that, HCL have opened a software factory for Bank of Ireland in India and has started to outsource production support for the retail banking and payments applications in BOI.
 This exclusive relationship with HCL has been seen as controversial in the context of the substantial Irish taxpayer investment in Bank of Ireland – and the lack of any significant investment by HCL in Ireland.
 A banking analyst said in July 2011 that BOI's IT system is "very antiquated."

 Closing accounts associated with Palestine

-Bank of Ireland closed the accounts of Irish Palestine Solidarity campaign citing that the bank considered Palestine a high risk country.
-Sinn Féin TD Mary-Lou McDonald called this outrageous and an insult to the Palestinian people.
+In 2016, Bank of Ireland closed the accounts of the Irish Palestine Solidarity campaign, citing that the bank considered Palestine a high-risk country.
+Sinn Féin TD Mary Lou McDonald called this outrageous and an insult to the Palestinian people.